 If you have traditional dental braces, you know their upkeep can be daunting.
 Knowing what to eat, what not to eat, how often to clean them, the tools you will need and more can all seem very overwhelming when you begin your orthodontic treatment.
 It is true that braces require patience, time, and careful attention.
 However, the rewards of taking proper care of your braces are worth the effort.
 In the end, your mouth will thank you!
-After the brackets have been removed, your smile will be straight and your gums will be healthy!
+Once we remove the brackets, your smile will be straight and your gums will be healthy!

 Check out our before & after gallery!